Pylons-tech/pylons/DEVELOPER_DOC.md

 Pylons eco system consists of cookbooks, recipes, items, coins and trades.

-Here's a description of how to use cookbooks, recipes, items, coins, and trades compatible with the Pylons' ecosystem.
+Here's description of how to use cookbooks, recipes, items, coins and trades which are compatible with pylons eco system.

-Usually, a cookbook contains all recipes and items that are used for the game.
+Usually, cookbook contains all recipes and items which is used for game.
-This game corresponds to Cookbook 1:1.
+The game is corresponding to Cookbook 1: 1.

-Developers create a cookbook to go along with recipes and items that are going to be used in the game.
+Developers create a cookbook along with recipes and item which is going to be used within the game.
-Recipes can be used to buy items, upgrade items, and merge two items into one.
-Recipes can be also be used to exchange coins, sell items, and trade items between users.
+Recipe can be used for buying items, upgrade items, merge two items into one.
+Also can be used for the exchange of coins, sell items and trading items between users.
-Players can owe items, coins, and trade orders.
-Recipes can be executed only if the user meets the recipe conditions.
+And players owe items, coins and trade orders.
+Recipes can be executed if user fit the recipe conditions.

-For this blockchain-based system, running a recipe is takes more than one full block time.
-So, developers must consider latency when writing cookbooks, recipes, and items for their game.
+Since it's a blockchain based system, running recipe is taking more than 1 block time.
+So developers consider these things when writing cookbooks, recipes and items for their game.

 ## Cookbook

-The cookbook consists of the following fields.
-The table was generated with the Markdown [Table generator](https://www.tablesgenerator.com/markdown_tables).
+Cookbook consists of below fields.
+Reference of [Table generator](https://www.tablesgenerator.com/markdown_tables).

 | No | Field        | Type   | Sample                                         | Description                                                                                |
 |----|--------------|--------|------------------------------------------------|--------------------------------------------------------------------------------------------|